Skip to main content

 • music

-• “The soundtrack is mesmerizing and a real stand-out feature of the game, emphasizing the more emotive moments and generally connecting the player to the experience as a whole.”
+• “The soundtrack is mesmerising and a real stand-out feature of the game, emphasising the more emotive moments and generally connecting the player to the experience as a whole.”

 • atmosphere